DNS Deep Dive in OpenShift 4

 this enables a plugin that configures that CoreDNS will reply to DNS queries based on IP of the services and pods of Kubernetes.
 In other words, this plugin implements the Kubernetes DNS-Based Service Discovery Specification.

-So, as we described early the resources within the OpenShift Cluster uses the CoreDNS for the DNS resolution, and remember that each node has a Coredns pod (controlled by a DaemonSet).
-We dig in a bit later.
+So, as we described earlier, the resources within the OpenShift cluster use CoreDNS for DNS resolution, and remember that each node has a CoreDNS pod (controlled by a DaemonSet).
+We will dig in a bit later.

 For more information check the CoreDNS kubernetes plugin documentation.